cincanproject/tools/r2-callgraph/v0.1/README.md

 ## Usage

-Following steps are required to perform to get correct results
+Following steps are required to perform to get correct results.

 ***1. Clone the repository***